mkenney/stability-badges/PROD-CHECKLIST.md

 ## Deployment
 ### Preparation
-- [ ] Verify the production configuration is valid and correct.
+- [ ] Verify all production configurations are valid and correct.
-- [ ] Service is load-tested and/or benchmarked.
+- [ ] Service is load-tested and/or benchmarked and a scaling method is defined.
 - [ ] All build dependencies should be available (cached, hosted, etc.) within the build environment so 3rd party outages do not prevent successful builds.

 ### Network
 - [ ] SSL is properly configured (validate with [SSL Labs](https://www.ssllabs.com/)).
-- [ ] Private services are only accessible via the private network.
+- [ ] Private services are not accessible outside their private network.
-- [ ] A reasonable timeout is configured for all network requests.
+- [ ] A reasonable timeout is defined for all network requests.

 _[inspiration](https://github.com/bahlo/go-production-checklist)_